Sources: Owners talk timing change for hires

 If the change is approved, it will alter the timing of when teams can officially hire coaches still in the playoffs and allow those organizations to begin assembling coaching staffs so they will not be playing catch-up later.

-Now, teams must wait until a coach's current team is out of the postseason to hire him away.
+Currently, teams must wait until a coach's current team is out of the postseason.

 The competition committee raised the issue, and the Atlanta Falcons also are behind it.